 Each Ekadashi holds its own significance and is observed with specific rituals and prayers by devotees seeking spiritual growth, blessings, and fulfillment of desires.

-Ekadashi fasting
+Ekadashi Fasting

 Ekadashi vrat or fasting on this important day helps the body purify and prepare itself to attain Moksh or liberation, which is the ultimate goal of Hinduism.
 Cleansing of one’s soul too is a goal of this fasting.
 Only certain foods and water is permitted during this fast.
 Several followers of the religion fully stay away from any solid foods too.

 Fasting on Ekadashi is a common practice among Hindus and followers of certain other Indian religions.
 It involves abstaining from food and sometimes water for the entire day, from sunrise to the following day’s sunrise, though variations in the fasting practice exist depending on individual beliefs and personal health considerations.
-Here’s a general overview of fasting on Ekadashi:

 - Complete Fasting: Some individuals observe a strict fast, abstaining from all food and water throughout the day and night of Ekadashi.
 This is considered a more rigorous form of fasting and is typically practiced by those who are physically able to do so without risking their health.